 What Is Minimalism

-Minimalism means a lot of things to a lot of people, but this is how I define it.
-Minimalism is a way to freedom through simplified living and contentment.
+Minimalism means a lot of things to a lot of people, but this is how I define it: a way of simplified living and contentment.

 Are you longing for a slower paced life where you have time for what really matters without neglecting what needs to be done?